Quick Facts

-I noticed a small cascade as I was driving by the Crooked Creek Information Center for the Chugach National Forest as I was approaching Valdez.
-It appeared to be 15′ tall or so, though I could tell that some of the waterfall was hidden behind the trees.
-Then as I was exploring Valdez when I had some time, I noticed that there was a much taller waterfall off in the distance.
+The portion that you can get close to is 20′ tall or so, though I could tell that some of the waterfall was hidden behind the trees.
+Later, as I was exploring Valdez, I noticed that there was a much taller waterfall off in the distance.
 It was very foggy the day that I visited, so this waterfall could only be viewed when the cloud layers had cleared, but there was definitely a large waterfall, and its location would coincide with Crooked Creek.
-Looking at a topographic map, it seems that this whole waterfall drops about 1200′, which is quite impressive.
-So if you’re headed to Valdez, look for the tall waterfall that you might not expect.
+Looking at a topographic map, the creek drops around 1200′, which is quite impressive.
+The portion of the falls visible in most photos I have is around 150′.
+If you’re headed to Valdez, look for the tall waterfall that you might not expect!

 - Along AK-4, there’s an information center for Crooked Creek in the Chugach National Forest.
 It’s on your right if driving into Valdez.
 The smaller view of the waterfall is roadside near the information center.